River Radamus

 River Radamus (born February 12, 1998) is an American World Cup alpine ski racer from Colorado.
-He is a three-time Youth Olympic Games gold medalist and a two-time World Junior Champion.
-At the World Cup level, Radamus is a three-event skier, competing in slalom, giant slalom, and super G. He is the son of Aldo Radamus, former U.S. Ski Team coach and Ski Club Vail director.
+He is a three-time Youth Olympic Games gold medalist and a two-time Junior World Champion.
+At the World Cup level, Radamus focuses on giant slalom, and also competes in super-G and slalom.
+He is the son of Aldo Radamus, former U.S. Ski Team coach and Team Summit Colorado Alpine Program Director.

 Radamus represented the United States at the 2022 Winter Olympics, and just missed a medal, finishing fourth in the giant slalom.